jogaudard/TERRA/fluxes_protocol.md

 - make sure the licor and your clock/phone are precisely synchronized and at the right time (also check the time zone of the licor)
+- when turning up the Li-7810, it needs some minutes to warm up

+## Connecting the chamber

+- inlet at the top of the chamber, outlet at the bottom
+- inlet and outlet as far as possible from each other
+- setup the thermocouple inside the chamber

+## Connecting the lid

+- connect the tubes to the chamber tubes
+- push the thermocouple inside
+- make sure everything is air tight with the patafix

 ## Chamber measurements